g0tmi1k/MCP-Kali-Server/README.md

 # MCP Kali Server

-**Kali MCP Server** is a lightweight API bridge that connects MCP Clients (e.g: Claude Desktop, [5ire](https://github.com/nanbingxyz/5ire)) to the API server which allows executing commands on a Linux terminal.
+**Kali MCP Server** is a lightweight API bridge that connects MCP Clients (e.g: Claude Desktop or [5ire](https://github.com/nanbingxyz/5ire)) to the API server which allows executing commands on a Linux terminal.

 This allows the MCP to run terminal commands like `nmap`, `nxc` or any other tool, interact with web applications using tools like `curl`, `wget`, `gobuster`.
 And perform **AI-assisted penetration testing**, solving **CTF web challenge** in real time, helping in **solving machines from HTB or THM**.